Tenzin-Samten/car-game/README.md

 The pseudocode should describe in plain, simple language the logic of the game.
 Describe the logic involved in player decisions.
   - What are the choices available to the player?
+  1.Player are able to move their car left and right.
+  2.Main idea of the game is to move the player car and avoid the car that coming from the top.
   - What happens when the player makes a choice?
+  1. More the player avoid colliding car coming from top, the player are able to score point.
+  2.
 Describe the logic that evaluates the player's victory/loss/progress status.
 ```